abisola/wordlist-rss-generator/README.md

 You need to set up the cron job to make it work.
 Obviously, you can change the language file to fit your needs.

-This is the cron job you will need to set:
+This is the cron job you will need to set if you want it to refresh the feed every 10 minutes:

-*/1 * * * * /path/to/project/directory/setenv.sh
+*/10 * * * * /path/to/project/directory/setenv.sh

 You also need to set the environment variable: TRANSLATOR_PROJECT_ROOT_DIR to /path/to/project/directory/